dupontgu/t9-macropad-circuitpython/fw/README.md

 1. Run `python3 bundle.py` from this directory.
 This will create a `bundle` directory, which will copy all required files into folders to be loaded onto each board.
 2. Find the directory with your board's name in the `bundle` directory.
 Copy all files/subdirectories onto your CircuitPython device.
-3. If your board's `bundle` directory contains a `lib` subdirectory, you may have to manually copy some third-party libraries into it.
-The `lib` subdirectory will contain a README listing all of the required dependencies.
+3. If your board requires third-party libraries to run this code (most do), you may have to manually copy them.
+Each board's `bundle` directory will contain a README listing all of the required dependencies.
 Official CircuitPython libraries available [here](https://circuitpython.org/libraries).
 As of May 2021, I have been using Bundle version 6.x.
 4. If you're using the `macos` version, execute `python3 code.py` from the `bundle/macos` directory.
+You'll have to `pip3 install pynput` as well.